0xn3bs/rupture/README.md

-rupture
+Rupture
 =======

-Rupture Engine is a game engine currently in early development.
+Rupture is a game engine currently in early development.